frugalware/frugalware.gitlab.io/content/package/claws-mail-plugin-perl.md

 sha1sum = "8ca8e082892f7c3bb52f4a39f256bb42cd99513a"
 depends = "['claws-mail=4.1.1', 'perl>=5.14.1-7']"
 +++
-This plugin is intended to extend the filtering possibilities of Claws Mail."
+This plugin is intended to extend the filtering possibilities of Claws Mail.

 {{< files text="show files" >}}* /usr/lib/claws-mail/plugins/perl.so
 {{< /files >}}